red-hat-storage/ocs-ci/docs/writing_tests.md

 ## Other notes

-Of course you can import in one line both team base class and marker with
+Of course, you can import in one line both team base class and marker with
 statement: `from ocsci.testlib import manage, tier1`